ros-industrial/noether/README.md

 ---
 ## Installation

-This package depends on PCL 1.9.1 and VTK 7.1.
+This package depends on PCL 1.9.1+ and VTK 7.1+.
+If you are using a Ubuntu system version 20.04+ (ROS Noetic/Foxy), you should already have these and can skip to the build instructions.
+Otherwise proceed with installing the custom PCL and VTK versions.

 #### Prerequisites
 - **checkinstall**